peterbourgon/peter-bourgon-org/src/ok-log/index.md

 ### Coördination-free

-By far most important goal is making the system easy to operate.
+By far the most important goal is making the system easy to operate.
 And from Prometheus, we learn that it should scale up smoothly, from test drives on laptops to prod, without major structural changes.
 But there is a tension here, between this desire for simplicity and the complexity inherent in distribution.
 There are many ways out of this cave, but I strongly favor coördination-free systems.